Contemporary Painting Practice for 16-18 Year Olds

 - still life and figure painting

-- using paint, collage, charcoal, inks, crayons and even tea and coffee
+- using mixed media such as paint, collage, charcoal, inks, crayons and more

 - introducing new methodologies